frtlarchive/frtl.github.io/independent-contractors.md

 ## Now Hiring Local CDL-A Truck Drivers Home Daily

-If you own your tractor and are looking for a stable, local freight opportunity, Florida Rock & Tank Lines has just what you are looking for and more.
-Our tanker commodities consisting of petroleum, chemical and dry bulk are in strong demand across our southeastern terminal network.
-In addition to stable freight, we offer a comprehensive IC support program designed so you can succeed in safety, maintenance and profitability in your business.
+If you own your tractor and are looking for a stable, local freight opportunity, take a look at the **new percentage pay** and excellent advantages **Florida Rock & Tank Lines** offers!

+CDL-A Independent Contractors will be delivering petroleum, chemical or dry bulk products to commercial and industrial customers in the Southeast region.
+In addition to stable freight, we offer a comprehensive independent contractor / owner operator support program designed so you can succeed in safety, maintenance and profitability in your business.

 **Why Join the FRTL Team?**

+* NEW 68% of linehaul pay!
+(In select markets)
-* Stable Freight
+* Multi-Driver/Tractor opportunities
-* Home Daily
+* Home DAILY!
-* Weekly Settlements
+* Comprehensive Benefits Program offered by 3rd party
+* Very stable, essential year-round freight
-* Tank Truck Industry Leader
+* Tank truck industry leader
-* PeopleNet Tanker Workflow & Electronic Logs
+* PeopleNet tanker workflow & electronic logs
-* Discounted Fuel & Tires
+* Discounted fuel & tires
-* Permit and Fuel Tax Filing
+* Permit and fuel tax filing
-* Free Under Dispatch Auto Liability Insurance
+* No cost auto liability insurance while under dispatch
-* Operate Under FRTL DOT Authority
+* Operate under FRTL DOT authority
-* Parking at FRTL Terminal or Approved Domicile Location
+* Parking at FRTL terminal or approved domicile location
+* 100% Fuel Surcharge
+* Weekly settlements
+* Referral Bonus opportunity (ask a recruiter for details)

 **Tractor Requirements**